SceneGate/Yarhl/README.md

 ## Build

-Since the unit tests are validated against .NET Core and .NET Framework or Mono both runtime must be installed on the machine.
+Since the unit tests are validated against .NET 5, .NET Core and .NET Framework and Mono, the three runtimes must be installed on the machine.
 Then run:

 ```sh
 dotnet tool restore